 - Increase representation of diverse groups in our advertising

 We are committed to being gender balanced in our managerial team within the next few years.
-This progress continues on account of enablers such as focusing on hiring top women talent across work levels, providing career development and mentorship opportunities, agile working and parental support.
-Another small but important step in our diversity journey has been the recent induction of female shop-floor employees at our Haldia and Kidderpore factories.
+This progress continues on account of enablers such as focussing on hiring top women talent across work levels, providing career development and mentorship opportunities, agile working and parental support.
+Another small but important step has been the induction of female shop-floor employees at our Haldia, Garden Reach, Gandhidham, Sumerpur and Kidderpore factories.

 Our flexible working, formal career break policies and parental support extend to employees of all genders and orientations.
-We want to make sure that people’s experience of Unilever is fair for everyone and that we are fully including members of LGBTQI+ communities, persons with disabilities and other minority groups.
+We want to ensure that people’s experience of Unilever is fair for everyone and that we actively include members of LGBTQI+ communities, persons with disabilities and other minority groups.

 Promoting safety for women in communities where we operate

-We are continuing to create awareness about diversity of genders and orientations and build a culture of allyship through inclusion workshops, trainings, and a celebration of game changers from the community.
-An acknowledgement of our continued efforts on LGBTQI+ inclusion has been our selection as a “GOLD Employer” by Stonewall India, in the 2020 India Workplace Equality Index (IWEI).
-We have also ensured provision of all gender inclusive restrooms across our main offices.
+We are creating awareness and building a culture of allyship through inclusion workshops, training, and a celebration of game changers from the community.
+We were selected as a ‘GOLD Employer’ by Stonewall India, in the 2020 India Workplace Equality Index (IWEI).
+We have also ensured the provision of gender-inclusive restrooms across our main offices.